-17 Ultimate controlling party
+16 Ultimate controlling party

-The Company's immediate parent undertaking is Cheshire Salt Holdings Limited, a company incorporated in England.
+The Company's immediate parent undertaking is Cheshire Salt Limited, a company incorporated in England.

-The smallest group in which the results of the Company are consolidated is that of Cheshire Salt Holdings Limited.
-Copies of the accounts are available from the Registrar of Companies, Crown Way, Cardiff.
+The smallest group in which the results of the Company are consolidated is that of Cheshire Salt Holdings Limited, a company incorporated in England.
+Copies of the accounts are available from the registrar of Companies, Crown Way, Cardiff.

-The ultimate parent company in the year to 31 March 2020 was Tata Chemicals Limited, a company incorporated in India.
+The ultimate parent company in the year to 31 March 2021 was Tata Chemicals Limited, a company incorporated in India.
 The largest group in which the results of the Company are consolidated is that of Tata Chemicals Limited.
 Copies of the accounts are available from the Company Secretary, Tata Chemicals Limited, Bombay House, Mumbai, India.